Eger: Habsburg rule

 Eger soon began to prosper again.
 The town was reclaimed by its bishops, which caused many local Protestants to leave.
 Although the town supported the Hungarian leader Prince Francis II Rákóczi in the 1703–1711 war of independence against the Habsburgs, the Hungarians were eventually defeated by the Imperial army.
-In 1709, Francis II Rákóczi and Ukranciev, the legate of Czar Peter the First, met here.
+In 1709, Francis II Rákóczi and Ukranciev, the legate of Peter the Great, met here.
 It must be added that the legate died in Eger and was buried near the Serbian Church of Eger.
 Soon after that, the town was ravaged by plague.
 However, immigration into Eger was strong, and the population rose from 6000 to 10,000 between 1725 and 1750.
 Muslims were assimilated into the Christian population.

 In the history of Eger, the 18th century was the period of development and prosperity.
 Many new buildings were built in Baroque and later in Rococo and Neoclassical style, including the cathedral, the Archiepiscopal Palace of Eger, the County Hall of Eger, the Eger Lyceum (now housing the Eszterházy College of Education) and several churches, while others were reclaimed from being mosques.